PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Theoretical Foundation: Anisotropy as a Source of Computational Overhead

-The failure of simple geometric proxies, as established in Theorem~\ref{thm:contamination_appendix}, creates a fundamental dilemma.
-To select a diverse subset, an algorithm cannot rely on efficient distance calculations in the raw feature space.
-It is therefore forced to adopt more complex, computationally intensive strategies to approximate the true, latent semantic structure of the data.
+The failure of simple geometric proxies, as established in Theorem~\ref{thm:contamination_appendix}, creates a practical dilemma for data selection.
+When raw feature distances are dominated by global drift, reliable semantic selection typically requires either correcting the geometry or introducing auxiliary signals to approximate the latent semantic structure of the data.
+This practical cost account explains why many existing visual-instruction selection pipelines incur substantial overhead.

-\begin{theorem}[The Computational Cost of Anisotropic Selection] To recover semantic diversity in an anisotropic space, a selection algorithm must resort to computationally expensive proxies that scale super-linearly with dataset size $N$.
-Common strategies include: \begin{enumerate} \item \textbf{Implicit Structure Recovery:} Employing clustering algorithms to recover latent semantic groups in the distorted space, incurring a computational cost of at least $\mathcal{O}(I \cdot N \cdot K \cdot d)$, where $I$ is the number of iterations and $K$ is the number of clusters. \item \textbf{Bypassing Geometry via Training Dynamics:} Using model gradients or training loss as a proxy for data value, incurring a cost of at least $\mathcal{O}(N \cdot C_{\text{pass}})$, where $C_{\text{pass}}$ is the cost of a full forward and backward model pass. \end{enumerate} \end{theorem} \begin{proof} (1) Because geometric proximity in an anisotropic space does not correlate with semantic similarity, algorithms must explicitly attempt to discover the latent semantic clusters.
-A standard approach like K-Means requires an iterative process of assignment and re-centering, the cost of which scales with the number of iterations, data points, clusters, and the feature dimension.
+Common practical strategies include: \begin{enumerate} \item \textbf{Implicit Structure Recovery:} Employing iterative clustering or concept-discovery algorithms to recover semantic groups in a distorted space.
+Such procedures typically introduce costs such as $\mathcal{O}(I \cdot N \cdot K \cdot d)$, where $I$ is the number of iterations and $K$ is the number of clusters. \item \textbf{Bypassing Geometry via Training Dynamics:} Using model gradients or training loss as a proxy for data value.
+These signals can be effective but require forward and/or backward passes over the data, with costs on the order of $\mathcal{O}(N \cdot C_{\text{pass}})$, where $C_{\text{pass}}$ is the cost of a model pass. \end{enumerate}

-(2) Alternatively, methods like GraNd~\citep{paul2023deeplearningdatadiet} and TIVE~\citep{liu2024morehighvaluedataselection} bypass the flawed geometry entirely by using signals from the model's training dynamics.
-This requires at least one forward and/or backward pass per sample to compute gradients or loss values.
-The cost of a single pass, $C_{\text{pass}}$, scales with the number of model parameters $P$, which is typically orders of magnitude larger than the feature dimension $d$.

-Both strategies are computationally prohibitive compared to the simple, near-linear time geometric methods (e.g., farthest-point sampling) that would suffice in an isotropic space.
-This analysis reveals that the high computational cost of existing methods is not an incidental flaw but an \textbf{inevitable consequence} of their failure to address the underlying geometric pathology of the feature space. \end{proof}
+Methods such as GraNd~\citep{paul2023deeplearningdatadiet} and TIVE~\citep{liu2024morehighvaluedataselection} exemplify the second pattern: they obtain useful value estimates from training dynamics, but the resulting selection stage can become comparable to, or even exceed, the cost saved by later training on a smaller subset.
+PRISM takes a different route.
+By removing the dominant first-order drift before scoring redundancy, it corrects the usefulness of inexpensive correlation-based geometry and avoids these additional proxy or training-dynamics costs.